 The Omeza bundle is designed for ease of use, by not requiring extensive training, specific points of service, or advanced care reimbursement.
 Our products are gentle, with no adverse reactions to date, and can be applied by a practitioner, care giver, or even the patient themselves.

-We account for the major variables in effective wound healing with three simple synergistic products, rather than focusing on one single component.
+We account for the major variables in effective wound healing with multiple simple synergistic products, rather than focusing on one single component.
 Much of the innovation on the market today has a specific goal in mind - eradicate biofilm, deliver tissue, or keep a wound bed moist.
 This scenario requires a practitioner to select from countless disconnected products while leaving room for error.

 Instead, our products are multi-dimensional, and designed with both practitioners and patients in mind, so that the payer system can deliver effective outcomes at a reduced cost and with fewer resources.

 6 Tips for Protecting Your Skin from Winter Weather Winter weather can be harsh, bringing extremely cold temperatures, bitter winds and blizzards.
 Our most precious layer of protection – our...Read more

 I have been diagnosed with a chronic diabetic foot ulcer and I’m terrified it will get worse.
 What are the most important things I can do to prevent amputation?
 If...Read more

 Calluses are one of nature’s ways of protecting our bodies, especially when occurring on the hands and feet.
 Simply stated, calluses are a build-up of skin, typically over a bony...Read more